 Long gone are the days where travel around the globe was limited to several-months-long journeys by horse or by sea -- the days when continents were separated by a barrier that, at the time, must have seemed insurmountable.
 In the modern world, international business is no pipe dream, but is instead a way of life for many established professionals.
 By joining their ranks as an educated specialist who understands the diversity of international business -- and is armed with a strong business school background -- you can be a valuable participant in global business ventures.

-A formal, accredited international business degree prepares you to compete in the global market.
-Survival of American companies is dependent on the ability to expand into new markets, and to do this they must be open to change and to learning the needs and wants of their international customers.
+A formal, accredited business degree in international business is a strong first step towards competing in the global market.
+The survival of many American companies is dependent on the ability to expand into new markets, and part of doing so is understanding the needs and wants of their international customers.

 Bachelor's Degrees in International Business

 An international business degree can also be pursued at the bachelor's level.
 A bachelor's degree is typically the minimum requirement for entry-level positions in American businesses with overseas markets, whether in private, governmental or nonprofit organizations.

 As you pursue a bachelor's degree, you are expected to develop an understanding of international business, marketing, finance and trade through policy analysis and case studies.
 Developing your communication skills and learning at least one foreign language are also important goals for students in this field.
 Here are a few examples of courses offered in this field:

 - International management

 - Marketing in a multinational setting

 - Cultural norms